-Description: Louisiana shipyard employees have the right to safe abrasive blasting work.
-A New Orleans expert lists safety measures to look for on the job.
+Description: Shipyard employees have the right to safe abrasive blasting work.
+Maritime attorney, Tim Young, lists safety measures to look for on the job.
+Call 866-938-6113.

 Description: A three-vessel collision on the Gulf Coast brings NTSB recommendations for the safety of all Jones Act seamen.
-A Louisiana Maritime law expert explains.
+A Louisiana Maritime lawyer explains.